atrettel/sheardata/src/design.md

 - Use SQLite as the database backend.
 The goal here is to ensure that it is possible to use SQL commands to select and find data.

+    - Limit the number of calls to the database itself (separate use and implementation).
+This could allow me to change the kind of database later.

 - Use the `uncertainties` package to handle uncertainties.
 The uncertainties will be standard uncertainties (standard deviations of the distribution of "reasonable" values from the measurements).